 Top 12 IoT Security Issues that Developers Need to Address

-Why Should Developers Be Concerned About Their Security of IoT Designs?
+Why Should Developers Be Concerned About IoT Design Security?

-Internet of things (IoT) devices and connected systems are inherently susceptible to security breaches.
+Inherently, Internet of Things (IoT) devices and connected systems are susceptible to security breaches.
 According to IoT World Today, the number of IoT security breaches is on the rise.
-Apparently, IoT cyberattacks more than doubled year-on-year during the first portion of 2021.
+IoT cyberattacks more than doubled year-on-year during the first portion of 2021.
 From January to June of 2021, there were approximately 1.51 billion breaches of IoT devices as opposed to 639 million in 2020.

 5 Reasons Why Connected Systems Are Susceptible to Cyberattacks

 IoT security is a critical concern that developers must address to protect both their users and their own interests.
-Developers should be concerned about IoT security for several reasons:
+Several concerns underscore the importance of prioritizing IoT security:

-- The sheer scale of IoT devices: With the proliferation of IoT devices in homes, workplaces, and public spaces, the number of potential security vulnerabilities increases.
-Developers must ensure that the software and firmware running on these devices are secure and can withstand attacks.
+- The sheer scale of IoT devices: The widespread adoption of IoT devices across homes, workplaces, and public areas amplifies the potential for security vulnerabilities.
+As it stands, there are 14.76 billion IoT connected devices around the world.
+Developers must ensure that the software and firmware on these devices are not only secure but also resilient against potential cyberattacks.

-- Personal data privacy: IoT devices can collect sensitive personal data, including health data, financial data, and location data.
-Developers must ensure that this data is protected from unauthorized access and use.
+- Personal data privacy: IoT devices have the capability to amass sensitive personal data, including health, financial, and location information.
+Developers must prioritize safeguarding this data from unauthorized access and use it to uphold user privacy.

-- Liability and reputation risks: If an IoT device is hacked and causes damage or harm to a person or organization, the developer may be held liable.
+- Liability and reputation risks for developers: If an IoT device is hacked and causes damage or harm to a person or organization, the developer may be held liable.
 In addition, a security breach can damage a developer's reputation and result in financial losses.

 Top 12 IoT Security Concerns